 The Group competes with other banks, financial services firms and a wide range of insurance companies in providing banking, mutual fund, capital markets and advisory services and financial and insurance products.
-As of 31 December 2017, 47 banks (excluding the Central Bank) were operating in Turkey, 33 of these were deposit-taking banks (including the Bank) and the remaining banks were development and investment banks (five participation banks, which conduct their business under different legislation in accordance with Islamic banking principles, are not included in this analysis).
-The Group is not a significant operator in any of the international markets in which it has a presence or a branch (such as Bahrain).
+As of 31 December 2019, 47 banks (excluding the Central Bank) were operating in Turkey, 34 of these were deposit-taking banks (including the Bank) and the remaining banks were development and investment banks (six participation banks, which conduct their business under different legislation in accordance with Islamic banking principles, are not included in this analysis).
+The Group is not a significant operator in Bahrain, the only international market in which it has a presence or a branch.
 For more information regarding the Bank's competitors, see "The Turkish Banking Sector."
-See also "Risk Factors - Risks Related to the Group's Business - Competition in the Turkish Banking Sector."
+See also "Risk Factors - Risks Relating to the Group and its Business - Operational Risks - Competition in the Turkish Banking Sector."